alf45tar/PedalinoMini/README.md

 ## Pedals

-Once PedalinoMini™ is connected to a WiFI network and you are connected to the web user interface it is time to configure which pedal/controller is connected to each of the 6 available ports.
-Pedal 7 and 8 (if present) are the on board buttons and they are fully configurable.
+Once PedalinoMini™ is connected to a WiFI network and you are connected to the web user interface it is time to configure which pedal is connected to each of the 6 available ports.
+Pedal 7, 8 and 9 (if present) are the on board buttons and they are fully configurable.

 ![WEBUI PEDALS](./images/webui-pedals1.png "Pedals 1-4")